 Mary has been practicing law in the Seattle area since 1977, providing in-depth legal services and advice to clients.
 She is dedicated to working with elders and their families to develop a comprehensive plan for dealing with long-term care and end-of-life issues.

-Currently Mary is serving as president of the Washington State chapter of the National Academy of Elder Law Attorneys (NAELA), where she also serves on its board of directors.
+Mary served as the president of WAELA, the Washington Chapter of the National Academy of Elder Law Attorneys (NAELA) in 2011.
+NAELA awarded her the 2012 Washington Chapter outstanding member award.
 She is a member of the King County Bar Association (KCBA), as well as its Real Property, Probate and Trust Law section.
-She also serves on the executive committee of the Guardianship and Elder Law Section of the KCBA, is a member of the Elder Law section of the Washington State Bar Association, and is admitted to U.S. District Court, Western District of Washington.
+She has served on the executive committee of the Guardianship and Elder Law Section of the KCBA, is a member of the Elder Law section of the Washington State Bar Association, and is admitted to U.S. District Court, Western District of Washington.

 She opened her own law practice in 2005, with a focus on areas of law involving elder and disabled individuals.
 She started her legal career as a public defender, and also served as an attorney for the Quinault tribe.